Events

 Teaching and Learning Lab, Human-Centered AI

-Participants will receive $1000 in PD funds for their completion of the intensive.
+Participants will receive funding (amount TBD) for their completion of the intensive.

 Past Event Recordings